MattMatic/hbfontcompare/README.md

 - Options
 	- GIDs shows the glyph IDs underneath the glyphs
 	- Baseline shows the baseline and x-origin
+	- Bounding Box shows a shaded rectangle for the extents of each glyph
+	- Origins places a small dot on the origin of each glyph
 - The "Result" at the bottom is the JSON output from HarfBuzz
 	- g = glyphID
 	- cl = cluster